goiwai/hep-score/README.md

 ```

-Singularity will be used as the container engine for the run, unless Docker
+Singularity/Apptainer is the default container engine unless Docker
 is specified on the hep-score commmandline (```-m docker```), or in the
 benchmark configuration.